ujji8055/content/Packs/SafeNet_Trusted_Access/Integrations/SafeNetTrustedAccess/README.md

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

-> **_NOTE :_**  Perform create, update and delete operations only for internal users or groups using commands.
-Such operations aren't recommended for synced users or groups using commands.
+> **_NOTE :_**  Perform create, update and delete operations  using commands only for internal users or groups.
+Such operations aren't recommended for synchronized users or groups.

 ### sta-get-user-list
 ***